-Before ISO 286 existed, manufacturers in different countries worked according to national tolerance standards, which differed in numerical values, letter designations and basic philosophy.
-ISO 286, adopted in Germany as DIN ISO 286, created a uniform language: the same specification - such as H7/k6 - means the same dimensional ratio worldwide.
+ISO 286 defines the international tolerance and fit system for linear dimensions up to 3150 mm (DIN ISO 286-1:2010).
+H7 designates the bore tolerance, k6 the shaft tolerance — H7/k6 is the standard transition fit for rolling bearing inner rings under normal load.
+Before this system existed, manufacturers in different countries worked according to national tolerance standards that differed in numerical values, letter designations and basic philosophy.
+ISO 286, adopted in Germany as DIN ISO 286, created a uniform language: the same specification — such as H7/k6 — means the same dimensional ratio worldwide.

 The current edition ISO 286-1:2010 defines the entire tolerance system for linear dimensions up to 3150 mm.
-Part 2 contains the standard tolerances and basic dimensions in tabular form.
-This guide provides the numerical valueswhich IT tolerance results in which dimension, which fit belongs to which application?
-Conceptual principles (fit types, assembly instructions) are described in the accompanying article Shafts and bearings: Understanding fits explained.
+Part 2 contains the standard tolerances and fundamental deviations in tabular form.
+This guide provides the numerical values: which IT tolerance results in which dimension, which fit belongs to which application?
+Conceptual principles (fit types, assembly instructions) are explained in the companion article Shafts and bearings: Understanding fits.

 Basics ISO 286: Four key terms